Joe-P-W/edge-of-empire-discord-bot/README.md

 For help at any time type "/help" and the bot will give you instructions

 ##Requirements
-This bot required Python 3.7 and the discord.py package to install this:
+This bot requires Python 3.7 and the discord.py package to install this:
 ```pip install discord.py``` or if you have any problems look at the discord.py page:
 https://pypi.org/project/discord.py/